-The mix that tastes amazing on everything!
+The mix I use on everything!

 I first threw this Greek Seasoning together when I ran out of my favorite Cavender’s blend while making Lamb Koftas at home.